 - Time-off balances and requests

+The power of HRIS systems is that they provide a single source of accurate data about everyone across the organization.
 HRIS features vary widely, but the most common ones include:

 - Employee database and directory

-- Benefits administration
+- Payroll and benefits administration

-- Time and attendance
+- Recruiting and hiring

 - Employee self-service